-Design-Build Construction

-This project is a design-build project, which means that an overall design concept was put out to bid with design requirements specified in a Request for Proposals.
+Design-Build Construction This project is a design-build project, which means that an overall design concept was put out to bid with design requirements specified in a Request for Proposals.
 The successful contractor was selected from multiple qualified firms bidding on the contract.
 The contracting team that was selected has now begun the final design (with its own or contracted licensed engineers) under the same contract time that includes the construction.
 This allows the contractor to begin working on specific items of work as portions of the design are completed and approved.
 The design-build method progresses projects to construction sooner than traditional design-bid-build contracting where the final design is completed before the project is advertised for contractors to bid on the construction contract.

-Building the New Bridge

-Construction of the new bridge will occur to the northside of the existing southbound bridge.
-Drivers will see the construction of the new bridge take place on their daily commutes in the existing travel lanes.
+Building the New Bridge Construction of the new bridge is taking place on the northside of the existing southbound bridge.
 Once the new bridge is built, southbound traffic will be moved to the new bridge and maintenance will be completed on the existing southbound bridge.
 Once maintenance is complete, northbound traffic will begin to travel on the existing southbound lanes for the final traffic pattern.
 Lastly the original (1959) bridge will be removed.
+What Are Express Lanes?